swiimii/Secret-Hitler-Bot/README.md

 # Secret-Hitler-Bot

-A bot which allows users to play secret hitler.
+A Discord bot which allows users in a server to play Secret Hitler.

 # Before use:
 Insert your bot token at the bottom of the myBot.py file.